Unimodal Distributions for Ordinal Regression: Task definition

-\IEEEPARstart{B}{efore} delving into the two main approaches proposed in this paper, we start by contributing with a theoretical analysis of the subset of unimodal distributions in the $(K-1)$ dimensional probability simplex.
+Before delving into the proposal section, where the two main approaches proposed in this paper are described, we start by contributing with a theoretical analysis of the subset of unimodal distributions in the $(K-1)$ dimensional probability simplex.